-The first stop on my little Jane Austen road trip was Bath, where Jane lived between 1801 to 1806 and set two of her novels, Northanger Abbey & Persuasion.
-The problematic nature of being a lady in Regency England was that young women had to marry to secure their future.
-Jane Austen wove this predicament into all of her novels, commenting ever so gently that this was utter nonsense.
-After all, she was an intelligent woman who just wanted a quiet place to write and didn’t fancy the idea of marrying for pragmatic reasons.
+The first stop on my little Jane Austen road trip was Bath, where Jane lived between 1801 and 1806, and set two novels, Northanger Abbey & Persuasion.
+The problematic nature of being a woman in Regency England was that you had to marry to secure your future.
+Jane Austen wove this predicament into her novels, implying ever so gently that this was utter nonsense.
+After all, she was an intelligent woman who just needed a quiet place to write and didn’t fancy the idea of marrying for pragmatic reasons.
 Bath was an important chapter in Jane’s life.

 Despite her literary fame, Jane remains an illusive figure in history.
 Very few of her letters survived as a result of her sister, Cassandra Austen, burning them.
 Which we know, from the few letters that did survive, would have painted a vivid portrait of a witty satirist.
-Cassandra and Jane were the very best of friends and their letters would have been filled with gossip, humour and clever rhetoric – and while the loss of their letters is a historical tragedy, Cassandra acted as a true friend and sister, ensuring that their private correspondence remained untold.
+Cassandra and Jane were the very best of friends and their letters would have been filled with gossip, humour, and clever rhetoric – and while their loss is a historical tragedy, Cassandra acted as a true friend and sister, ensuring that much of their private correspondence remained untold.

 As to my Aunt’s personal appearance, hers was the first face that I can remember thinking pretty.
 Her face was rather round than long – she had a bright clear complexion and very good hazel eyes.
 Her hair, a darkish brown, curled naturally – it was in short curls around her face – Caroline Austen

-The centre is housed within the same style of Georgian townhouse that Jane Austen lived during her time in Bath in the old regency centre of town.
-The centre is dedicated more to regency life in Bath than Jane Austen’s life exclusively, but I walked away with a greater understanding of her world and the important role that social context played in her novels.
+The centre is housed within a Georgian townhouse, similar to the one that Jane Austen lived in during her time in Bath, in the old regency centre of town.
+After immersing myself in Regency England for an hour, I walked away with a greater understanding of her world and the central role that social context played in her novels.

-The Jane Austen Centre has a lovely regency tea room where you can treat yourself to freshly baked scones with raspberry jam and clotted cream.
-Follow your visit with a look at all the marvellous Austen goods in the gift shop afterwards.
+The Jane Austen Centre also has a lovely regency tea room where you can treat yourself to freshly baked scones with raspberry jam and clotted cream.
+Following your visit, take a look at all the marvellous Austen goods in the gift shop afterwards.
 I may have purchased an iconic I love Mr Darcy tote bag as a souvenir.
+When in Bath…

-Bath also hosts an annual Jane Austen Festival, a ten day event held every September for Janeites wondering when the best time to visit might be.
+Bath also hosts an annual Jane Austen Festival, a ten day event held every September.

 The Jane Austen Centre